Massive Phoenix Project Gets Green Light

 The Foreign Trade Zone agreement places custom agents from the U.S., Canada and Mexico on-site at the airport, allowing businesses to use the airport to gain customs approval from all three countries and continue distribution in a seamless process.

 The $9M project is headed by Caliente Construction, which is building the hangar and office building, and includes 10K SF dedicated to administration and training and 14K of hangar space.

-The project also coincides with a current renovation of dining and retail services that will add six new dining options to the airport.
+The project also coincides with a current renovation of dining and retail services that will add five new dining options to the airport.
 Phoenix-Mesa Gateway Airport had 1.77 million passengers in 2019, a record number, but the coronavirus scare has chilled its 2020 numbers.